ChainAgnostic/CAIPs/CAIPs/caip-x.md

 Software components can be any executable code, in particular those from decentralized ecosystems such as self-custodial wallets (such as MetaMask) and their extensions (such as Snaps), decentralized network clients (such as Geth), smart contracts, decentralized applications, etc.
 This data gives shape to accounts owner-specific trust graphs comprised of:

-- **Assertions of trustworthiness (trust / distrust) in account owners** to enable anyone to claim their trusted peers and thus shape their trust graph;
+- **Trust / distrust assertions in account owners** to enable anyone to claim their trusted peers and thus shape their trust graph;
-- **Assertions of security in software components** to enable anyone to publish security insights regarding any software components;
+- **Software component security reports** to enable anyone to publish security insights regarding any software components;
-- **Endorsements / disputes of assertions of security in software components** to enable anyone to provide feedbacks regarding published security insights.
+- **Endorsements / disputes of security reports** to enable anyone to provide security feedbacks regarding published security insights.
+- **Endorsements / disputes of software components** to enable anyone to provide any kind of feedbacks directly about software components.

 This data translating explicit trust signals can be enriched with more implicit on-chain and off-chain trust signals such as `Proof of Humanity`, `Proof of Membership`, `Proof of Contributions`, `Proof of Attendences`, `Social Graphs`, etc.